elibar-uk/CV/README.md

 [Education](#Education) | [Experience](#Experience) | [Interests](#Interests)

 ## <a name="About">About</a>
-A former airline manager with a background in marketing looking for an opportunity to start a career as web developer.
-Having been through a highly intensive course at [Makers Academy](http://www.makersacademy.com/about-us/) I've developed quite a passion for writing a clean, test-driven code and I am excited to take it to the next level.
+A former airline manager with a background in marketing looking for an opportunity to start a career in web development.
+Having completed a highly intensive course at [Makers Academy](http://www.makersacademy.com/about-us/) I am excited to take my skills to the next level.

 ## <a name="Skills">Skills</a>

 ####Self-starter

   I moved to the UK back in 2009 to start my second degree.
-It was a daunting task, I had nothing, just a bag and a placement at Queen Mary University I didn’t know anyone in London, and I barely spoke the language and had no idea what was to come next.
+It was a daunting task, I had nothing, just a bag and a placement at Queen Mary University I didn’t know anyone in London.
+I barely spoke the language and had no idea what was to come next.
 I had to learn fast luckily is an ability I have.
-  After leaving Queens Mary’s with a masters in Management and Organisational Innovations I landed a role in Civil Aviation.
-This is not a sector I was ever looking to get into hence had not even remote idea about it yet still managed to make a name for myself in the industry.
+  After leaving Queens Mary’s with a masters in Management and Organisational Innovations I landed a role in Civil Aviation and despite being very new to the industry, I quickly made a name for myself.

 ####Quick learner